ng-alain/delon/packages/auth/docs/getting-started.en-US.md

 | `[refreshOffset]` | `number` | `6000` | Offset value (unit: ms), it is recommended to set according to the multiple of `refreshTime` | ✅ |

 > You can override them via [Global Configuration](/docs/global-config).

+## FAQ

+### Solve the Token pollution problem of multiple NG-ALAIN projects in the same domain

+You can modify the `store_key` for distinction in each project through [Global Configuration](/docs/global-config).